 You can use any deployment tool that supports Azure Resource Manager (ARM), for example Octopus Deploy, Visual Studio Team Foundation Server or TeamCity.
 See Deploying code changes for more information.

-Ensure that you read through and follow the recommendations below, to make deployment as smooth as possible.
+Note: Read through and follow the recommendations below, to make deployment as smooth as possible!

 - When deploying database schema updates (use the Compare database versions tool to compare database versions) or changes to content types, deploying using maintenance page is recommended to avoid data loss or corruption.
 The target site will then be put offline showing the maintenance page (page is customizable).
 If a deployment contains these type of changes, ensure to inform Episerver when ordering deployment to production.

 - Add-on modules must be installed to the Integration environment via NuGet to work with the DXC Service deployment process.
 The default configuration disables users to install add-ons on a production website and must not be changed.